I Can't Sleep Baby (If I): Critical reception

 A reviewer from Music Week rated the song three out of five, adding, "Sounding more like Boyz II Men than R Kelly, this sickly-sweet ballad will nevertheless attract the usual crowd."
 The magazine's Alan Jones wrote that it is "a tender ballad softly sung by Kelly (until the ad-lib outro, where he emotes more forcefully, but no less tastefully) with a restrained groin-grinding backing.
 Fragile but powerful, it floats in on a breeze, and deserves to be a huge summer hit."

 Music video

 The music video for both the original and the remix is directed by Hype Williams.
 The music video for the original song opens with R. Kelly, driving on a snowy road.
 He is then shown singing outside a house and then inside the house.
 He drives to a phone booth, finishing the song outside.
 Finally, wearing a fur coat, he sees a helicopter, boards it, and it flies away.
 Puff Daddy features on the video of the remix.

 Live performance

 R. Kelly does not often perform this song despite its huge success.
 The first time he performed this song was at The Down Low Top Secret Tour in 1996.

-Legacy

-The song was number one on the R&B/hip hop charts for two weeks and peaked at number five on the Pop Chart.
-In 2011, Gospel singer Genita Pugh sampled this song for her single "Can't Live" on her album My Purpose.
-In 2017, American hip hop rapper PnB Rock sampled this song for his song "Hanging Up My Jersey" (featuring Ty Dolla Sign) on his album GTTM: Goin Thru the Motions.